Livestock guardian dog breeds have been used in different parts of the world to protect sheep flocks and cattle herds.

 Komondor Dog (The Hungarian Shepherd)

-Komondor originated from Hungary and is commonly referred to as mop dog because of its coat stricture.
+Komondor originated from Hungary and is commonly referred to as mop dogs because of their coat stricture.

 Their shaggy appearance makes them distinct from other livestock guardian dog breeds, but it works to their advantage.